square-computersetup/square-computersetup.github.io/_pages/mac-mdm2.md

 First we are going to log into Slack.

-In Safari you will need to go to: __square.enterprise.slack.com__ where you will be prompted to set up Duo.
+In Safari you will need to go to: __square.enterprise.slack.com__ where you will be prompted to set up Okta.

 {% include duosetup.md %}

-After completing Duo setup you can open the appropriate Slack Workspace.
+After completing Okta setup you can open the appropriate Slack Workspace.

 Next, in Safari you will need to go to this website: __go.sqprod.co/mdmold__

-Once you get there you will be prompted to log in using Duo again.
+Once you get there you will be prompted to log in using Okta again.
 Enter the same login information you just used and __Send a Push__ when prompted.

 {% include figure url="/assets/images/mac-enable-management.png" image_path="/assets/images/mac-enable-management.png" %}